peterjlambert/chuffit-static/src/cv.md

 <p class="meta meta--left"><a href="https://logikcull.com">Logikcull</a> &mdash; 2010 to Present</p>

-- Lead the design and UI development of a disruptive LegalTech product from its inception.
+- Led the design and UI development of a disruptive LegalTech product from its inception.
 - Collaborated extensively across engineering, product, and design departments, working directly with VPs and C-level staff.
 - Executed feature development, customer interviews, and product roadmap formation.
 - Managed a high-performing design team, ensuring excellence in all deliverables
-- As an expert in UI Design, HTML and CSS, served as the primary UX/UI for 50+ engineers, enhancing the user experience across countless projects and features.
+- As an expert in UX Design, HTML and CSS, served as the primary UX/UI for 50+ engineers, enhancing the user experience across countless projects and features.
 - Led the Accessibility Champions program, raising inclusivity to the forefront of the design and development process
-- Worked extensively in HTML, CSS, JS, React, as well as some legacy BackboneJS/Marionette.
+- Worked extensively in HTML, CSS, Javascript, React, as well as legacy BackboneJS/Marionette applications.

 ### Freelance UX/UI Designer &amp; Developer